prb28/vscode-amiga-assembly/README.md

 ## New in 0.19.0
 - Generate Boot Block Code and integrate it to ADF file
-- Modify market data with expression or defaults
+- Modify marked data with expression or defaults
 - Vasm can be completely disabled
 - Register addresses in hover data
 - Add Bitwise operators to calculations &(AND), |(OR), ^|(XOR), <<(Left shift), >>(Sign-propagating right shift), >>>(Zero-fill right shift), ~(NOT)
+- Modify build dir location
+- Add "step out" command in debugger
 - Bug fixes

 ### Other features